janmasrovira/cv/cv.typ

   Awarded based on grades and quality of homework/projects; included a 1000€ bonus.
 ]

+For my #link("https://github.com/janmasrovira/interpretability-logics")[master’s thesis], I formalised several theorems in Agda concerning interpretability logic, a class of modal logics.
+These efforts lead to a #link("https://rinekeverbrugge.nl/wp-content/uploads/2024/09/FinalShortPaperMain-AiML2020.pdf")[short paper publication] at Advanced in Modal Logic 2020.

 === [July 2018] Master in Innovation and Research in Informatics (120 ECTS) *Main (60 ECTS)*: _Polytechnic University of Catalonia_

 *Abroad (60 ECTS)*: Master in Algorithms, Languages and Logic, _Chalmers University of Technology, Sweden_

+For my master's thesis I designed and implemented an automated prover for inductive reasoning over small Haskell programs

 === [July 2015] Bachelor's Degree in Informatics Engineering (240 ECTS) _Polytechnic University of Catalonia_